dilnawazbs/Iot-streaming-api/README.md

 # Limitation
 - The startDateTime and endDateTime should be in YYYY-MM-DD or YYYY/MM/DD format now.This should be imporoved to support more formats.

+# API Documentation
+- api-docs folder holds the API specification for producer and secure webservice in YAML format